parthamodkar/vanilla-jaavscript-projects/README.md

 # vanilla-jaavscript-projects

-Hi, I have created basic vanilla javascript mini projects to help people learn basic of javascript programming.
+Hi, I have created basic vanilla javascript mini projects to help people learn basics of javascript programming.

 Below are the list of projects included.
 1. Color Flipper